lanl/spiner/doc/sphinx/src/databox.rst

 reports how much memory a ``DataBox`` object requires to be externally allocated.
 The function

+.. cpp:function:: std::size_t DataBox::dynamicMemorySizeInBytes() const;

+reports the size of the value buffer and grid-owned dynamic memory, excluding the inline ``DataBox`` object representation.
+The function

+.. cpp:function:: std::size_t DataBox::dumpDynamicMemory(char *dst) const;

+writes only that dynamic memory.
+It is used internally by ``serialize`` after the inline object bytes have been copied.

 .. cpp:function:: std::size_t serialize(char *dst) const;

 takes a ``char*`` pointer, assumed to contain enough space for a